datasciencecampus/pygrams/README.md

 [![LICENSE.](https://img.shields.io/badge/license-OGL--3-blue.svg?style=flat)](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)

 # pyGrams

 <p align="center"><img align="center" src="meta/images/pygrams-logo.png" width="400px"></p>

 ## Description of tool

-This python-based app (`pygrams.py`) is designed to extract popular n-grams from free text within a large (>1000) corpus of documents.
+This python-based app (`pygrams.py`) is designed to extract popular n-grams (words or short phrases) from free text within a large (>1000) corpus of documents.
+Example corpora of patent document abstracts are included for testing.

+The app operates according to the following steps:

+- A file containing a corpora of documents is selected (defaulting to a 1000 abstract patent file), where each row or list element in a file corresponds to a document, and the column for the text to be analysed is specified.
+In addition, the rows can be filtered by
+- The core of the app is to perform TFIDF.
+- Prior to TFIDF: dates, other? filter
+- Some feed into TFIDF, e.g. pick, time, ndl.
+- Weighting mask due to ... as terms and documents arrays.
+- Remove stop words?
+- Outputs are ....
+-  (these can also be filtered by patent classification (cpc) code)

+Put data file in /data folder.

+Explain the folder structure, where the main files are: pygrams, then pipeline is main sequence.

 ## Installation guide

 pyGrams.py has been developed to work on both Windows and MacOS.
 To install:

-1. Please make sure Python 3.6 is installed and set at your path.
+1. Please make sure Python 3.6 is installed and set in your path.

    To check the Python version default for your system, run the following in command line/terminal:

    ```
    python --version
    ```

    **_Note_**: If Python 2.x is the default Python version, but you have installed Python 3.x, your path may be setup to use `python3` instead of `python`.

 2. To install pyGrams packages and dependencies, from the root directory (./pyGrams) run:

    ```
-   pip install -e .
+   pip install -e
    ```

    This will install all the libraries and run some tests.
 If the tests pass, the app is ready to run.
-If any of the tests fail, please email [ons.patent.explorer@gmail.com](mailto:ons.patent.explorer@gmail.com) with a screenshot of the failure and we will get back to you.
-Or open a [GitHub issue here](https://github.com/datasciencecampus/pyGrams/issues).
+If any of the tests fail, please email [ons.patent.explorer@gmail.com](mailto:ons.patent.explorer@gmail.com) with a screenshot of the failure so that we may get back to you, or alternatively open a [GitHub issue here](https://github.com/datasciencecampus/pyGrams/issues).

 ### System requirements